ais-climber/ais-climber.github.io/_pages/project_notes/books.md

 - What is Life?
 (Erwin Schrodinger)
 - The Dragons of Eden (Carl Sagan)
 - The Denial of Death (Ernest Becker)
+- Resiliency: What We Have Learned (Bonnie Bernard)
 -
 ### papers
 - Emil Post (Alasdair Urquhart)